TommyTU856/MusicVisuals/README.md

 - Check out the WaveForm and AudioBandsVisual for examples of how to call the Processing functions from other classes that are not subclasses of PApplet

 # Description of the assignment
+In this project, our team collaborated to create four unique visualizations using Java Processing, with each section contributed by a different team member.
+Our chosen song is “Little Fluffy Clouds” by The Orb.
+The goal was to develop visualizations that respond dynamically to music, adjusting colours, shapes, and sizes based on the amplitude and frequency of the audio.
+To extract audio data from MP3 files, we utilized the Audio Minim library.

+The implementation consists of several classes and components, each serving a specific purpose:

+Minim, AudioInput, and FFT: These classes from the Minim library handle audio input and fast Fourier transform (FFT) analysis, allowing us to extract features such as amplitude and frequency from the audio.
+Visual Elements: Various visual elements, including shapes, images, and text, are used to create the visualizations.
+These elements respond to the audio features and change dynamically over time.

 # Instructions
+Execution:
+Run the main.java file located in the ie\tudublin package to start the project.
+Controls and Functionality:
+Play/Pause:
+Use the space bar to toggle between pausing and resuming the audio playback.
+Visualization Selection:
+Switch between different visualizations by pressing the 6, 7, 8, and 9 keys.
+Each key corresponds to a specific visualization created by Tommy, Aniket, Basak, and Aaron, respectively.
+Reset: Press "r" to reset the song to its beginning.
+Automatic Transitions:
+Note that the visualizations automatically transition at specific segments of the song to match the corresponding visuals.

 # How it works